All Israel

 According to Kan News, Feldstein wasn’t technically an employee of the PMO but was working for its director-general, after failing the security clearance required to work at the PMO.

-Last Sunday, the State Attorney’s Office informed the court that it intends to indict Feldstein and another so-far unnamed suspect under the suspicion of transferring classified information and collecting classified material with the intent to harm the state, and conspiring to commit a crime, among other charges.
+Last Sunday, the State Attorney’s Office informed the court of its intention to indict Feldstein and another unnamed individual-of-interest on suspicion of transferring classified information; collecting classified material with the intent to harm the state; and conspiring to commit a crime, among other charges.

-The statement followed the decision by high court justice Yosef Elron, who is seen as right-leaning, to grant the extension of the two suspects’ arrest, overturning earlier decisions by lower courts to release them to house arrest.
+The statement followed the decision by High Court Justice Yosef Elron, who is viewed as a right-leaning minister, to grant the extension of the two suspects’ arrest, overturning earlier decisions by lower courts to release them to house arrest.

-In his decision, Elron wrote of “very unusual circumstances” and said he was convinced to extend the detention by the state attorney’s appeal, for the sake of national security.
+In his decision, Elron cited the “very unusual circumstances” and said he was persuaded to extend the detention by the state attorney’s appeal for the sake of national security.

-This, and the statement that Feldstein was put on suicide watch after a rubber strip was found in his cell that could have been used to hang himself, led to a uproar, especially on the right side of the political divide.
+This, along with the statement that Feldstein was placed on suicide watch after a rubber strip was found in his cell that could have been used for self-harm, led to an uproar, especially on the right side of the political divide.

 Summing up the sentiment of many politicians and right-wing commentators, Diaspora Minister Amichai Chikli wrote: “The treatment of Eli Feldstein as someone who sought to harm state security and to deny him basic civil rights is a disgrace.
 The injustice done here, when all of a sudden the handing over of confidential information is investigated with the full rigor of the law by the state attorney himself, screams to the heavens.”

-Attorney Ephraim Damari, who represents one of the suspects, argued that his client only wanted to help to return the hostages: “The suspects did not harm the security of the state, and at most they can be accused of disciplinary infractions.”
+Attorney Ephraim Damari, who represents one of the suspects, argued that his client only wanted to help return the hostages.

 Amit Segal, possibly Israel’s most influential right-wing journalist, wrote that family members of Feldstein said he was being held under terrorist-like conditions, in a wing with 15 Arab terror suspects.

-Segal also sharply criticized the seeming over-eagerness of State Attorney Isman to personally prosecute the case, while not involving himself in cases like the prosecution of the protesters who shot flares at Netanyahu’s private home.
+Segal also sharply criticized State Attorney Isman for his apparent over-eagerness to personally prosecute this case while not involving himself in cases like the prosecution of the protesters who shot flares at Netanyahu’s private home.

-Moriah Asraf, a political correspondent for Channel 13 News, also criticized the circumstances of Feldstein’s detention as “illogical.”
+Channel 13 News political correspondent Moriah Asraf also criticized the circumstances of Feldstein’s detention as “illogical.”

 “Anyone who holds democracy dear to their heart should be very disturbed by this.”